Provision of programming and procedural support to the Senate.

 The Dynamic Red, available on the Senate website, provides real-time information on the progress and outcomes of business on each sitting day.
 Relevant bills homepages, amendments and running sheets can be accessed via the Dynamic Red.
 The Dynamic Red is a valuable tool to monitor the proceedings of the chamber and attracts a wide audience including senators, parliamentary staff, government departments and agencies, and the general public.
 It continues to receive favourable feedback from users.

-Information transferred from the Dynamic Red assists with the timely production of the Senate Daily Summary, a more considered review of the previous day’s proceedings.
-The summary contains links to primary sources such as the Journals of the Senate (which records, among other things, changes to committee memberships), Hansard and committee reports.
+Information transferred from the Dynamic Red assists with the timely production of the Senate Daily Summary, a more considered and thematic review of the previous day's proceedings.
 It is an essential tool for those who work in, or observe, the Senate.

-The Senate Daily Summary for estimates hearings was replaced by Estimates at a glance: a convenient summary of estimates hearings, including contact details for estimates committees and weblinks to view proceedings.
-Estimates at a glance is available electronically on the Senate homepage during estimates, and the Senate estimates homepage after the end of estimates.
+Estimates at a Glance is a convenient online summary of estimates hearings, including contact details for estimates committees and weblinks to view proceedings.

 Statistical summaries of business conducted by the Senate were produced after each sitting week.
-The online statistics were completely reorganised during 2010–11, providing easier access to more comprehensive commonly sought statistics on the work of the Senate as well as individual links to relevant source documents, such as Odgers’ Australian Senate Practice and Brief Guides to Senate Procedure.
+The online statistics provide easy access to comprehensive and commonly sought statistics on the work of the Senate as well as individual links to relevant source documents, such as Odgers' Australian Senate Practice and Brief Guides to Senate Procedure.
 Staff also produced biannual volumes of Business of the Senate, which has recorded statistics on the work of the Senate for more than 30 years.

 - suspensions of standing orders